UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:
-Let's see how these graphics change once we merge the branches together.
-Let's see how that looks graphically on VS Code.
-Remember that you can open the editor from the terminal using the comand `code .` and opeining `git history`.
+Let's see how these graphics change once we merge the branches together on VS Code.
+Remember that you can open the editor from the terminal using the comand `code .` and then writting `git history`.

 ---